Hummingbird Garden Perennials

 Iris – Bearded iris and Siberian iris typically bloom early enough in the season to catch migrating hummingbirds.
 Having them planted in your yard may even entice these tiny birds to stay and nest in your area.
 Some are even reblooming.
 See: Iris.

-Speedwell Veronica - Perennial veronica is a plant which begins blooming in early summer and will repeat bloom as the season progresses.
+Speedwell Veronica – Perennial veronica is a plant which begins blooming in early summer and will repeat bloom as the season progresses.
 Spiked blooms can come in pink, white or purple.
-A best pick for any hummingbird garden design.
+A best pick for any butterfly and hummingbird garden design.

 Salvia – Salvia is an easy care perennial for sunny garden.
 Drought tolerant plants which will produce flowers over the summer.
 Salvia is always a favorite of hummingbirds and will offer them a food source during their nesting season.

 Scabiosa – Also called pincushion flower, scabiosa is a low continence perennial which flowers from early summer to frost.
 Pincushion flower thrives in full sun and will be drought tolerant once the plant is established.

 Verbena – Verbena is a cascading plant which can be used to trail over containers, pots, retaining walls, hanging baskets or window boxes.
 They can be valuable in containers for attracting hummingbirds to windows or decks.
 Clusters of flat topped flowers bloom from late spring to frost.
 Grow in well drained soil in the sun.